bndtools/bnd.manual/_instructions/augment.md

 summary: Add requirements and capabilities to the resources during resolving.
 ---

 The `-augment` instruction can be used to _augment_ resources in the repositories.
-When bnd resolves a project or bndrun file then, it will read this variable (it is a merge property so you can also use `-augment.xyz`) and use it to decorate the entries.
+Augmenting is adding additional capabilities and requirements.
+When bnd resolves a project or bndrun file then, it will read this variable (it is a merge property so you can also use additional keys like `-augment.xyz`) and use it to _decorate_ the repository entries.

 The key of the `PARAMETER` is for the bundle symbolic name.
-It can contain the '*' wildcard character to match multiple bundles.
-The bundle symbolic name must be allowed as a value in a filter it is therefore not a globbing expression.
+It can contain the * wildcard character to match multiple bundles.
+The bundle symbolic name must be allowed as a value in a filter it is therefore **not** a globbing expression.

 The following directives and attribute are architected: